FransUrbo/drive-by-wire/README.md

 Q: Can DriveByWire check CAN for certain buttons around the car to be pressed in sequence just like GhostImmobiliser??

-# Pin layout for RaspberryPI 3-5, Raspberry Pi Pico
+# Pin layout for RaspberryPI 3-5, and Pico

 | Pin | Port    | Use                          |-| Pin | Port    | Use
 | --: | :------ | :--------------------------- |-| --: | :------ | :------------------------------- |